25 Interesting Facts About Kiribati

 17. Kiribati has purchased 6,000 acres (24 sq km) of land in Fiji in case rising sea levels force the permanent evacuation of its residents.

-18. Kiribati’s flag is made up of six undulating horizontal stripes of white and blue representing the Pacific Ocean.
+18. Kiribati’s flag is made up of six wavy horizontal stripes of white and blue representing the Pacific Ocean and the islands.
 The top of the flag is red with a yellow sun and a local frigate bird.

 19. The main island of South Tarawa is one of the most densely populated places on earth, with a population density similar to Tokyo or Hong Kong.

-21. Kiribati is the third-least visited country in the world.
-Receiving around 6,000 visitors a year, only fellow Pacific island nations the Marshall Islands and Tuvalu receive fewer tourists.
+22. Kiribati is the third-least visited country in the world.
+Receiving around 6,000 visitors a year, only fellow Pacific island nations, the Marshall Islands, and Tuvalu receive fewer tourists.

 23. There were no political parties in general elections in Kiribati until 1985.
 Instead, candidates stood for election as independent individuals.